Creating the St. Thomas Land Acknowledgment

 We work towards the process of decolonizing minds and educating students to be morally responsible leaders.
 We commit to the work of truth-telling and relationship building as we seek new pathways forward as relatives in the University of St. Thomas community, the Indigenous communities, and those who traverse multiple communities.

-- "Land Acknowledgements and Next Steps."
+- "Land Acknowledgments and Next Steps."
 Native Governance Center.

 - "Declaration on the Rights of Indigenous Peoples."
 United Nations.